Uttarayan002/Energy-Forecast-Optimization-with-XGBoost-for-Operational-Efficiency/README.md

-# Energy Output Analysis and Optimization using XGBoost (Feb 2025 - Apr 2025)
+# 	Power Forecast Optimization for Energy Operations (Feb 2025 - Apr 2025)
 A business-relevant, data-driven project to optimize power plant efficiency using environmental indicators and predictive modeling.
 ____________________________________________________________________________________________________________________________________________________________________________________________________________________